 You should ring us and discuss your case if you have been charged.

-Deciding on whether to plead guilty or not has important implications for you and should be made after proper discussions with a criminal lawyer.
+Deciding on whether to plead guilty or not to General Duty of Driver or Person in Charge of Motor Vehicle has important implications for you and should be made after proper discussions with a criminal lawyer.

 This is legislation that comes from section 59 of the Road Safety Act 1986.